Bawnorton/Bamboozlers/Documentation/user stories.md

 4. c) **Assigning Permissions to Members**
 -   As a group moderator, I want to assign permissions to members, so that they can help manage the group.
     -   Acceptance Criteria: Moderator assigns permissions to a member, the system updates this in the database, and the member receives admin visuals and capabilities in the group chat.

+ ### Use Case 5: Registration

+5. a) **Registering as a memeber**
+- As a unregistered user, I want to register as a member so I can use the app
+      - Acceptance criteria: The user creates a username and passcode, the server updates the database and the member recives access to the platforms functionalities.